paradigmxyz/spice/README.md

 ## FAQ

 #### How do I set my Dune API key?
 `spice` looks for a Dune API key in the `DUNE_API_KEY` environment variable.
-The environment variable can b set in a `.env` file or in a python script as:
+The environment variable can be set in a `.env` file, in a python script as:
 ```python
 import os

 os.environ["DUNE_API_KEY"] = "your-api-key"
 ```

+or exported through the shell as `export DUNE_API_KEY="your-api-key"`

 #### How do I obtain a Dune API key?